 In reality, it worked on many different levels.
 For example, you form an armed neighborhood watch.
 We did, of some 15 people, in our street.
 Sometimes, in the middle of the of night, we were faced with a group of 50 men demanding something from us.
 For example, one was a group of people in uniform who stated that they were government forces and they wanted to check our neighborhood for whatever reason.

 We could obey or fight or negotiate.
 All combination were tested over the time, and sad truth is that when SHTF for serious there is gonna be many different groups who will “represent” government (or law, or order or you name it).
 But in reality, it all comes down to who will outsmart who.

-The most likely crimes were connected with resources because simply in that time and city there was not enough resources.
+The most likely crimes were connected with resources because simply at that time and city there were not enough resources.

 So it was about who owned how much (resources), and ways to take those resources from other folks.

 It worked at a low level.
 For example, a few guys could kill you in the street and take your possessions, or on a bigger level – a local gang (if strong enough) could own your part of town and terrorize you and other folks by taking your stuff with brute force.

 How did you make your home less desirable to criminals?

 First, it was important where your home is, even in urban settings your house can be kinda “isolated” or stand in a way that it clearly “sticks out.”
 That was bad, and you could not change it.

 Then it was important what period of SHTF we are talking about.
 At the starting period of SHTF, it was bad if your house was close to some objects that were interesting for looting, like malls, gas stations, police stations, or similar.

 Generally speaking, it was better if your home (we are talking about in the city) was in the area where it was more packed with houses, simply because it was easier to blend in.
 Also, as the situation worsened we could use close houses too as they became destroyed or abandoned, which gave us more options, especially in terms of security.